 - The carrying amount of cash equivalents approximates fair value because of the short-term nature and liquidity of the financial instrument. - Bonds are based on the present value of the stream of cash flows it is expected to generate and the active market of similar bonds being traded in the marketplace. - Equities are valued at the closing price on the last business day of the year. - Fair value of beneficial interests in remainder and lead trusts is calculated by determining the present value of the future cash flows. - Fair value of beneficial interests in perpetual trusts is calculated based on the fair value of the underlying assets in the trust as determined by the third party trustee.
-The third party trustee controls the investments in the trust and makes all management and investment decisions. - Fair value of the oil and gas royalties at December 31, 2016 and 2015 was estimated using 60 months of net revenue, an industry accepted valuation method. - Bequests receivable are valued based on the underlying assets included in the receivable, which consisted of equities, real property, and cash as of December 31, 2015.
+The third party trustee controls the investments in the trust and makes all management and investment decisions. - Fair value of the oil and gas royalties at December 31, 2017 and 2016 was estimated using 60 months of net revenue, an industry accepted valuation method. - Fair value of the real estate held for sale at December 31, 2017 was estimated based on a broker's price opinion, and discounted for market uncertainties.